 Lots of activities

 Activities are designed for various groups from professional educators (such as the early childhood educators, teachers, librarians and youth workers) to the general public.
 Activities vary from events and campaigns to publishing educational materials.
 Media Literacy Week is celebrated, for example, in seminars, workshops, webinars and public discussions.
-Most importantly, Media Literacy Week encourages local institutions (such as schools, libraries, youth work centres, museums and kindergartens) to arrange local educational events during the campaign week.
+Most importantly, Media Literacy Week encourages local institutions (such as schools, libraries, youth work centres, museums and kindergartens) to try out new ways to support media literacy during the campaign week.
 Media Literacy Week supports media education work development and aims for year round practical application in thousands of organizations all over the country.

 What is Media Literacy?